This was the first of 140 interviews that Colburn would conduct over the next 22 years for his Eisenhower Legacy series.

 Next

-As soon as the pandemic is brought under control, Dr. Colburn will again be available for video-based presentations around the country on the topics of these feature documentaries:
+As soon as the COVID-19 Pandemic is brought under control, Dr. Colburn will again be available for video-based presentations around the country on the topics of these feature documentaries:

 - Young Hemingway: The Path to Paris (www.YoungHemingway.com)